akwarii/asc/docs/configuration.rst

 * selecting the dataset via ``dataset_name``;
 * pointing to the data directory through ``root``;
 * splitting the dataset into train/validation/test sets with ``lengths``;
+* optionally stratifying the splits by class label with ``stratify`` so that every split preserves the class distribution of the whole dataset (useful for rare classes);
 * controlling batching and parallel data loading;
 * applying training-time augmentations via the ``transforms`` list.